Ordinary magic for the digital age: understanding children's online resilience

-Five years on, we have commissioned Rachel Rosen to revisit this important area to see how things have moved on.
+Three years later, we commissioned Rachel Rosen to revisit this important area to see how things have moved on.
 Her report, Ordinary Magic for the Digital Age: Understanding Digital Resilience, is the result.

 Instinctively, adults who care about children want to protect them from risk and prevent them having bad experiences online.
 The trouble is that we cannot guarantee a safe internet.

 Filters and parental controls offer a partial solution, and few would argue against keeping disturbing content away from young children as they start to explore the online world.
 But technological and social realities mean filtering can only serve as one, limited part of a strategy to safeguard children.

 ‘Filtering can only serve as one, limited part of a strategy to safeguard children’

 70% of children aged five to 15 have access to a tablet, while 40% of five to 15s and 80% of 12 to 15s have a mobile phone.

 It’s becoming more likely that a child’s internet use will happen via one of these portable devices, which means that each child - however diligent their parents have been about filtering and monitoring at home – is only as safe as their least-protected friend.
 Filtering, monitoring and parental controls might protect a child on their own device, in the safety of their own home, but there’s no guarantee that their experiences with the internet at a friend’s or in the playground will be equally protected.
 So what is the solution?

 ‘Let’s all work together to make 2017 the year of digital resilience’

 Vicki Shotbolt CEO of Parent Zone and executive board member of the UK Council for Child Internet Safety (UKCCIS) is currently co-chairing a government working group into digital resilience.
 She says: